 With that point made, how can you be sure your peppers are full-sized before picking?
 The easiest way to know is to check your plants regularly.
 Once peppers begin developing, they grow fairly quickly.

 Bell peppers typically take between 10-14 days to grow to a full size after the fruits begin to form.
 However, this duration will vary depending on weather conditions and nutrient availability.
 I like to check on my pepper plants daily and note the difference in pepper pod size.

 It can also be helpful to snap a picture from the same angle every time you check on your peppers.
-The slow changes in growth become obvious when you have a timeline of pictures to reference!
+The changes in size become obvious when you have a timeline of pictures to reference.